Skip to content

 Testing your expectations

-Once you’ve written your expectation, you need to test it, and luckily testthat comes with three expectations designed specifically to test expectations:
+Once you’ve written your expectation, you need to test it: expectations are functions that can have bugs, just like any other function, and it’s really important that they generate actionable failure messages.
+Luckily testthat comes with three expectations designed specifically to test expectations:

 • expect_success() checks that your expectation emits exactly one success and zero failures.